UoB-COMSM0110/2024-group-13/RequirementDesignDoc/BasicClassesAndOverallArchitecture.md

 ### Top-level classes

-Top-level classes are Game, GameInfo, EventRecorder, and Page.
+Three top-level classes are `Page`, `GameInfo`, and `EventRecorder`.

-Page holds all Items.
+- A `Page` is what is displayed at the window.
+The game has different pages, e.g., home page, play page, game over page, etc.
+Each page comprises of various `Item`s.

+- `GameInfo` holds information that exists across different pages.

+- `EventRecorder` stores user input events: keyboard events and mouse events.

 <img src="./GameClassesDiagram.png"
 alt="Top-level Classes" width="70%">

 ### Item classes

-Item represents everything that displays on the screen and affects game logic.
+`Item`s make up a page.
+They are drawn on the page.
+They also react to user events and implement game logic.

 Game logic is represented by the updates of items and by the interactions between items.